 You’re In The Right Place.

 At times, it can feel like alcohol is a part of nearly every facet of everyday life.
+With our comprehensive alcohol addiction treatment in Massachusetts, you can regain control.
 From family gatherings to office parties and Sunday brunch to special celebrations, it plays a prominent role in American social life.
 But for those with an Alcohol Use Disorder in Massachusetts, the ever-present substance can make it feel impossible to pursue a healthier way of life.

 It’s not uncommon for people with AUD to present with a dual diagnosis — a substance use disorder and a mental health disorder at the same time.
 While one is not necessarily caused by the other, many mental health issues and AUD symptoms feed off one another or worsen the symptoms.